Happy puzzles help you to develop many skills in a fun way, for all ages.

 Spitzer, M. (2012).
 Digitale dementie: hoe wij ons verstand kapotmaken.
 Antwerpen: Atlas Contact.

 However, when people play with the haptonomic Happy Cubes, stronger and solid brain connections are made because multiple senses are used during active exploration.
 Haptic perception is established through the ‘touch and feel’ play dimension.
 Likewise the information gathered from different senses support and reinforce each other, resulting in deeper learning and body awareness.
 Thus, the more different senses are addressed, the stronger the brain synapses and the better memories are established.
-More specific this means the following for the Happy Cube:

 With Albert Einstein we could say …

 “It’s not that I’m so smart.
 I just stay with problems longer.”